373: “Bishop Athanasius of Alexandria…aggressive opponent of Arianism and polemicist against Judaism died today.”

 2000(27th of Nisan, 5760): Yom HaShoah

-2000(27th of Nisan, 5760): Ninety-year old All-American quarterback for the University of Michigan whose skills were honed by fellow Wolverine Benny Friedman and went to lead the New York Giants to an NFL title passed aay today.
+2000(27th of Nisan, 5760): Ninety-year old All-American quarterback for the University of Michigan Harry Lawrence Newman whose skills were honed by fellow Wolverine Benny Friedman and went on to lead the New York Giants to an NFL title passed away today.

 2000: Israeli jet fighters turn back an Egyptian civilian aircraft from the Gaza airport

-2001: “Israel Arrests an ex-general as a spy for spilling old secrets” published today described action taken against seventy-five year old Yitzhak Yaakov, a retired IDF general.
+2001: “Israel Arrests an ex-general as a spy for spilling old secrets” published today described action taken against seventy-five year old Itzhak Yaakov, a retired IDF general.

 2001: A meeting between Secretary of State Colin Powell and Foreign Minister Shimon Peres to discuss the Egyptian-Jordanian peace initiative ends with little advancement.